CLU-MSCP/bedics/syllabi/syllabus562.md

 1. **Weekly Class Readings and Weekly R HW Assignment** (30%) - These are practical, hands-on, activities to build your skill in R and Git.
 Many of these exercises are repetitive and build on each other as we progress through the course.

-      reading.rmd - Make an R Script for every week that you have reading.
+    * reading.rmd - Make an R Script for every week that you have reading.
 In your reading most, if not all, of the code provided as examples will be reproducible from data within the package itself.
 Only for DSUR will you have to import data.
 There is no requirement for exact content.
 I want to see you practice and watch how you discuss code.
-Create two files       for each book: o	r4ds.Rmd
+Create two files for each book:

+        * r4ds.Rmd

-          o	dsur.Rmd
+        * dsur.Rmd

-      hw.rmd - Make an R Script for every weekly homework.
+    * hw.rmd - Make an R Script for every weekly homework.
 In your reading most, if not all, of the code provided as examples will be reproducible from data within the package itself.
 Only for DSUR will you have to import data.
 Create one file:

-      562hw.Rmd
+        * 562hw.Rmd

 The three R markdown files should be in uploaded to your cloned GitHub Repo ("firstname_lastname") which you should be linked to a R Project via Git.
 Make your revisions locally and then do your Git thing (knit, pull, commit, push, make an issue) within RStudio.
 Do this forever.